 simple solution: execute the tests in a separate thread.
 This thread will not

-the most recent version via pip install -U ipytest
+the most recent version via pip install -U ipytest.
+Then configure ipytest:

 # import ipytest